Click here to translate this page to any language.

 Click here for a map and directions.
 Payment: Cash, Check, Debit cards,

-Back Yard Pickins - blackberries,
+Back Yard Pickins - permanently closed

 Johnson's Backyard Garden -

 A visitor writes on April 23, 2022: "They are Closed permanently ".
 (UPDATED: April 23,

 Sweet Dreams Lavender Farm - flowers, gift shop, snacks and

 refreshment stand, picnic area, weddings and wedding parties

 10600 Wagon Road West, Austin, TX 78736.
 Phone: 512-288-7270.
 Email:

 Open: UPDATE for 2021, Their website is gone; Does anyone have current information,

 are they still offering pick your own or are even open?
 If